j-d-carmichael/boats/README.md

   -x, --exclude_version       Exclude the OA version from the generated output file.
-  -I, --indentation [indent]  The numeric indentation, defaults to 2 if option passed -s, --strip_value [strip]   The value removed from during creation of the uniqueOpId tpl function, defaults to "paths/" -v --validate <state>       Validate OA 2/3 state "on" or "off".
-Defaults to "on" (default: "on") -V, --version               output the version number of the tool
+  -I, --indentation [indent]  The numeric indentation, defaults to 2 if option passed -s, --strip_value [strip]   The value removed from during creation of the uniqueOpId tpl function, defaults to "paths/" -$, --variables [value]     Array of variables to pass to the templates, eg "-$ host=http://somehost.com -$ apikey=321654987" (default: [])
-  -h, --help                  output usage informat
+  -v  --validate <state>      Validate OA 2/3 state "on" or "off" (default: "on") -V, --version               output the version number -h, --help                  output usage information

 ```
 ---